carolstran/90th-birthday-extravaganza/README.md

 - [ ] Disable confetti when reduced motion preferences are set.
 - [ ] Improve screen reader experience, including potentially changing the `Heading` elements in the `Message` component to `Text`.
+- [ ] Improve spacing on mobile navigation.

 _Data:_